 Ethics attorney Jim Doppke makes his fourth appearance on the show to discuss the pros and cons of liberalizing legal ethics rules like Model Rule of Professional Conduct 5.4 that prohibit people who are not lawyers from owning an interest in legal services companies and preventing them from sharing in legal fees.

-There are a couple of states like Utah and Arizona that are testing the waters and permitting lawyers to team up with others to provide legal services and share legal fees.
-Jim discusses the ethical implications of these programs and explores preliminary statistics from the programs that track the number of people served and the number of complaints raised about the services.
+In recent years, states like Utah and Arizona that are testing the waters and permitting lawyers to team up with others to provide legal services and share legal fees.
+Jim discusses the ethical implications of these programs and explores preliminary statistics from the programs that trac the number of people served and the number of complaints raised about the services.

 Episode Credits